-Students may check their class schedules at any time by going to the Student Success Center, the Registration Office, or to Badger Web.
-If students will not be at the first class meeting for any reason, they must inform the instructor prior to class time, or they may be given a failing grade of “UW”).
+Students may check their class schedules at any time by going to the Student Success Center, the Registration Office, or through Badger Web.
+If students will not be at the first class meeting for any reason, they must inform the instructor prior to class time, or they may be given a failing grade of “UW”.

 Once a semester has begun, a student who wishes to add or drop a course must file the appropriate paperwork with the Registration Office.
 Deadlines for adding and dropping classes are listed each semester online.
 The student bears the full responsibility for acquiring the appropriate signatures when necessary and submitting the add/drop form by the appropriate deadline.
 Failure to meet this responsibility for any reason may significantly impact a student’s academic record.